 Financially, FNZ is exposed to other group entities through cross-guarantees.
-This is mitigated by FNZ Group who have provided FNZ UK with a letter of support guaranteeing them financial assistance to the full extent of its resources for a 12-month period from the date of signing of each its accounts.
+This is mitigated by FNZ Group who have provided FNZ UK with a letter of support guaranteeing them financial assistance to the full extent of its resources for a 12-month period from the signing date of the accounts.